bernardorufino/pick/README.md

 * `ls -l | pick  # print files and copy to clipboard`
 * `ls | pick | xargs rm  # select files in current directory before removing`

+## Known issues
+* Can't see full output preview when it overflows